Stochastic wave-current interaction in thermal shallow water dynamics: Short time - small wave scaling regime

-The underbraced terms in \eqref{eq:VCH92} identify the differences between the CH92 equations and the rotating, thermal Green--Naghdi equations.
-The first underbraced terms are related to the advection of nonhydrostatic velocity.
-These terms are missing from the Newtonian approach, as they are eliminated when applying strict asymptotics to the equations.
-The other differences are in the buoyancy expression: in the Newtonian approach we explicitly calculate the form of the buoyancy up to $b_1$, equation \eqref{eq:b1}, and provide an evolution equation that determines the buoyancy gradient in the quantity $\mathbf{A}$ defined in \eqref{def:AD}.

-In the variational approach, we instead introduce the vertically averaged buoyancy which gives rise to terms that create horizontal circulation, rather than introducing an explicit profile.
-The explicit buoyancy profile \eqref{eq:b1} has no horizontal dependence and the linear term in the vertical coordinate is only important at higher order.
-This means that in the Lagrangian at order $\mathcal O(\sigma^2{\rm Fr}^2)$, the explicit buoyancy profile \eqref{eq:b1} does not contribute to the dynamics.
+There are still some differences between \eqref{eq:NCH92} and \eqref{eq:trgnfinal2}.
+In the variational approach, we introduce the vertically averaged buoyancy which gives rise to terms that create horizontal circulation, rather than introducing an explicit profile.

-Formulating the rotating, thermal Green--Naghdi equations by using a variational principle which can accommodate dependence of the asymptotics on the Strouhal number has introduced additional structure and new solution behaviour.
-These new features can be seen by comparing the equation sets in \eqref{eq:NCH92} and \eqref{eq:VCH92}, above.
 The original CH92 equations in \eqref{eq:NCH92} were derived in \cite{camassa1992dispersive} by applying vertical averaging and strict asymptotics in the unapproximated equations in the form of Newton's force law for the fluid.
-The augmented CH92 equations in \eqref{eq:VCH92}, which arise from from applying vertical averaging and strict asymptotics \emph{in the variational principle} for the unapproximated equations.
-The additional underbraced terms in \eqref{eq:VCH92} reinstate the Kelvin circulation theorem.
-These additional terms also produce the following new features:
+Asymptotics in Strouhal number breaks the Kelvin circulation theorem.
+The thermal rotating Green-Naghdi equations in \eqref{eq:trgnfinal} have the following advantages over the CH92 equations

 \begin{enumerate} \item They introduce a dynamical equation for the vertically averaged buoyancy, $\overline{b}$; \item The dynamics of the vertically averaged buoyancy, $\overline{b}$, contributes to the pressure terms; \item They restore the Kelvin circulation theorem seen in equation \eqref{eq:KelThm-VCH92}; \item They reveal a barotropic mechanism for horizontal circulation (cyclogenesis), as seen in equation \eqref{eq:KelThm-VCH92}; and \item They allow for a hierarchy of Camassa-Holm equations to be derived, see subsection \ref{sec:stochCHeqns}. \end{enumerate}